 Recommended Vasoactive and Volume-Expanding Agents

-Cholinesterase Inhibitors: Pyridostigmine bromide has been used safely in pregnancy for women with myasthenia gravis for decades.
-A dose of 30 mg twice daily may help women with POTS whose symptoms worsen during pregnancy (Morgan et al. 2022).
+Cholinesterase Inhibitors: Pyridostigmine bromide has been used safely in pregnancy for people with myasthenia gravis for decades.
+A dose of 30 mg twice daily may help POTS patients whose symptoms worsen during pregnancy (Morgan et al. 2022).

 Mineralocorticoids: Fludrocortisone may be continued in pregnancy at 0.05-0.1 mg daily (Morgan et al. 2022).